-In 2012, the company said that they were considering expanding into other locations, including Washington DC and Atlanta but this foray into Washington DC puts DC on the map as a culinary destination.
+In 2012, the company said that they were considering expanding into other locations, including Washington, D.C. and Atlanta, but this foray into Washington, D.C. put the District on the map as a culinary destination.
 Michael Ellis, director of the Michelin Guides explained, "Washington is one of the great cosmopolitan cities in the world, with a unique and storied past that includes, among so many other things, a rich culinary tradition that continues to evolve in exciting new directions.”

 Michelin Guide Criticisms

 Many have criticized the guides as being biased towards French cuisine, style, and technique, or towards a snobby, formal dining style, rather than a casual atmosphere.
 That being said, in 2016, the Michelin guide awarded a one-star rating to two Singaporean hawker food stalls where visitors can stand in line to get a cheap and delicious meal for around $2.00.
 Ellis explained that these hawker stalls receiving the star, "signifies that these hawkers have managed to hit the ball out of the park...In terms of the quality of the ingredients, in terms of the flavors, in terms of the cooking techniques, in terms of just the general emotions, that they are able to put in their dishes.